mjwhite8119/wpilib-ws-robot-romi/README.md

     cp -r dist ~/.nvm/versions/node/v14.15.0/lib/node_modules/@wpilib/wpilib-ws-robot-romi

-Restart the server:
+Restart the server from the WebUI under Romi (preferable).
+Click *Down* then *Up*.
+Or you can restart it at the command line:
     ps -ef|grep node
     sudo kill -2 PID

+Notes:
+- If only one of the Arduinos is being used then make sure that the second one is not connected to the I2C bus.
-The `package-lock.json` file may have changed so you can discard the changes from git:

-    git reset --hard
+- The `package-lock.json` file may have changed so you can discard the changes from git: git reset --hard

 ## Regenerating the Shared Memory File